centic9/poi-on-android/README.md

   There are some libraries which provide these classes, but none was in a state that allowed it to easily integrate it here.

+PR which improve on these items are welcome.

 #### Links

 * https://github.com/FasterXML/aalto-xml